Convert Spring Onion from Ounces to Cups (chopped)

 Frequently Asked Questions

-- How many cups is one medium spring onion?
+- How many cups is an ounce of spring onions?

-- How many spring onions make one cup chopped?
+- How many ounces of spring onions is 0.28 cups?

 - Which spring onion variety should I use?